The-going/evlproject/content/core/user-api/heap/_index.md

   time-bound operations on inserting and removing pages (either by size or address).

-- an array of list of pages used as a fast block cache, where each entry links pages occupied by chunks of the same size.
-Since the base page is 512 bytes long, the chunk size may range from 2^4 to 2^8 bytes, which gives five entries.
-Within a single page, up to 32 chunks of 16 bytes each are available, 16 chunks for 32 bytes chunks and so on, up to 2 chunks of 256 bytes.
+- an array of lists of free pages used as a fast block cache.
+Each entry in the array links pages which are available for storing chunks of the same size.
+The chunk size may range from 2^4 to 2^8 bytes, which gives an array of five entries for representing all the possible sizes we may allocate from the fast cache.
+Within a single page of 512 bytes, up to 32 chunks of 16 bytes each are available, 16 chunks for 32 bytes and so on, down to 2 chunks of 256 bytes.

 The allocation strategy is as follows, for each available extent until the request is satisfied or impossible to satisfy by any extent:

-- if the application requests a chunk which is not larger than half the size of a page (i.e. 2^8 or 256 bytes), then the fast block cache of the current extent is first searched for a free chunk.
-For instance, a request for allocating 24 bytes would cause a lookup into the fast cache for a free 32-byte long chunk.
-If no free chunk is available from the cache for that requested size, a new page is pulled from the free pool, added to the cache for the corresponding size, and the allocation proceeds from there, returning one chunk from the newly allocated page to the caller.
+- if the application requests a chunk which is not larger than half the size of a page (i.e. 2^8 or 256 bytes), then the fast block cache of the current extent is searched for a free chunk.
+For instance, a request for allocating 24 bytes would cause a lookup into the fast cache for a free chunk of 32 bytes.
+If no free chunk is available from the cache for that size, a new page is pulled from the free pool, added to the free page list for the corresponding size, and the allocation is tried again.

 - if the size of requested chunk rounded up to the next power of 2 is larger than half the size of a page (i.e. >= 2^9 bytes), a set of